Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 If there's already a ci.yml file in your project path. then the only thing you need to do is to add the Artifacts name and safeName of yours into that ci.yml.

 # Create API View
 You may also want to create API View when submitting a PR.
 You can do it easily by uploading a json file to [API View Website](https://apiview.dev/).
-The json file is under `<you-sdk-folder>/temp`, and its name ends with `api.json`.
+The json file is under `<you-sdk-folder>/temp`, and its name ends with `api.json`, For example: `sdk/compute/arm-compute/temp/arm-compute.api.json`.